-"A shoe trend that makes me laugh because my dad invented this/humiliated me in middle school with it is any sort of foam/elastic/Velcro sandal with a sock.
-It's also creepily something that I'm kind of wanting to experiment with (but with a metallic, shimmery sock).
+"A shoe trend that makes me laugh (because my dad invented this/humiliated me in middle school with it) is any sort of foam/elastic/Velcro sandal with socks.
+It's also creepily something that I'm kind of wanting to experiment with (but with metallic, shimmery socks).

-"The shoe trend I am OBSESSING OVER (inspired by you, Ms. Eggertsen) is the chic Mary Jane shoes à la Carel.
-I want this shoe in my life DEARLY, but they are SO hard to find.
-I love that you can wear them with a jean or a dress and look so effortless and put-together."
+"The shoe trend I am obsessing over (inspired by you, Ms. Eggertsen) is the chic Mary Jane shoes à la Carel.
+I want these shoes in my life dearly but they are so hard to find.
+I love that you can wear them with jeans or a dress and look so effortless and put-together."

 Nicole Eshaghpour, Market Editor at Who What Wear

-"While this may fly in other climates, in NYC, there is rarely a day where the climate allows for an open-toe shoe while simultaneously requiring a boot.
+"While this may fly in other climates, in NYC, there is rarely a day where the climate allows for open-toed shoes while simultaneously requiring boots.
 It just doesn't make sense!